karri-sek/codingContest/README.md

 ##### Assumption's
 * Only Positive Integers.
 * No decimal numbers.

 ##### Approach

 Uses the **builder design pattern**  to build the meta(config) data for words.
 Split the given word by dividing with 1000 as base number and calls recursively the method getWordsForNumber to map the number with word.
-This solution can be used to generate the word from the given number upto billions.
+This solution can be used to generate the word from the given number upto **billions**.
  * Tests has been added in the file **NumberToWordConverterTest.java**.
  * **Driver.java** is the driver file to quick start this solution.